Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What are business review websites?

 Business review websites collect customer reviews about the companies they do business with.
-These aren’t professional reviews, and they aren’t paid – they are from actual customers sharing their honest feedback.
+These aren’t professional reviews, and they aren’t paid.
+They’re from actual customers sharing honest feedback.

-By sharing your positive or negative experience, you help other potential customers decide whether or not to use that company in the future.
+By sharing your positive or negative experiences, you help other potential customers decide whether or not to use that company in the future.

 TipTip